kyma-project/kyma/docs/api-gateway-v2/03-04-migration.md

   </details>
   <details>
   <summary>
-  Authentication configuration for APIRules
+  Authentication configuration for APIRule CRs
   </summary>

-This APIRule configuration enforces the same authentication policies as for the API object:
+This APIRule configuration enforces the same authentication policies as for Api objects:

 ```yaml
 rules: